solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 Understanding data through data exploration is one of the core challenges faced today by data engineers and data scientists as well.
 Depending on the underlying structure of the data as well as the specific requirements of the exploration process, different data processing engines will offer varying degrees of performance, complexity, and flexibility.

-In Azure Synapse Analytics, you have the possibility of using either the Synapse SQL Serverless engine, the big-data Spark engine, or both.
+In Azure Synapse Analytics, you have the possibility of using either the Synapse serverless SQL engine, the big-data Spark engine, or both.

 In this exercise, you will explore the data lake using both options.

-### Task 1: Query sales Parquet data with Synapse SQL Serverless
+### Task 1: Query sales Parquet data with a serverless SQL pool

-When you query Parquet files using Synapse SQL Serverless, you can explore the data with T-SQL syntax.
+When you query Parquet files using a serverless SQL pool, you can explore the data with T-SQL syntax.

 1. In Synapse Analytics Studio, navigate to the **Data** hub.